 One of the smaller fells in the Lake District – Troutbeck Tongue makes for a wonderful half day trip with your four-legged friend.
 The ascent is steep but short, and once you reach the summit you can enjoy a beautiful view down the Troutbeck Valley of England’s largest lake, Windermere.

 Stay at:Rothay Manor– set in the heart of Ambleside, your pooch will love exploring the hotel’s two acres of gardens and grounds.
 With a plethora of walks from the door, you’ll also be provided with the best spots for walks and lunches with your pet!

 If you want to enjoy a relaxing amble with your pet – Cumbria Way is the way to walk!
 Stretching in total for 70 miles across the Lake District valley floors, many split the entire walk over five or six days.
 The first section between Ulverston and Coniston is approximately 14½ miles long and runs through many pretty farms and fields – perfect for lots of canine frolics.

-Stay at: The Old Vicarage – surrounded by an enclosed garden, this renovated vicarage is a 20-minute drive to Gill Car Park in Ulverston where you’ll begin the walk.
-Should your four-legged friend want to enjoy some time by the sea, The Old Vicarage is not far from the sandy beaches of the west coast.
+Stay at: The Dunes – Walking distance from the sandy dunes of Roanhead, this dog-friendly beach-side hotel is a 14-minute drive to Gill Car Park in Ulverston where you’ll begin the walk.
+Should your four-legged friend want to enjoy some time by the sea, The Dunes is not far from the sandy beaches of the west coast.

 Towering at 3,054 feet – a hike over this magnificent fell makes for a great day out with your pooch.
 The walk up Skiddaw will be long and steep – pack refreshments – however the stunning views over Keswick, Derwentwater and even Borrowdale, on a clear day, will be worth it.